liamcain/simple-react-app-exercise/ARCHITECTURE.md

 ## Styling

 While I like Styled-Components and I would love to try out TailwindCSS, I think I'm going to stick with basic CSS for now to avoid extra setup.

+## Data Persistence

+I opted to persist the data in localStorage as a single stringified-JSON blob.
+This comes with some limitations:

+- Max storage size ~10MB (20MB for Chrome, but varies by browser)
+- `onChange` I am re-serializing the entire dataset which is very inefficient.
+This is easily fixed by serializing each task individually.

+## Additional Libraries Used

+I only added `clsx` as a basic tool for conditionally applying classes to HTML elements.

+## Known UX Issues

+### Textarea size

+Textarea for description doesn't autoresize.
+This requires either using `contentEditable` (which is a pain with React) or calculating the height dynamically (on input and also on window resize.
+There is probably a library I could use).

+### Using `focus-within`

+`focus-within` is definitely easier than managing the state within the `App.js` and storing an "expanded" task.
+I don't need nearly as much event handling and I get acessibility features out of the box.

+The downside is that you often fight against it when you want to keep the card expanded when it would otherwise lose focus.
+Example: clicking the delete button.